List of Jo Stafford compilation albums (2000–2009): Ultimate Capitol Collection

+Blues in the Night

-Blues in the NightBlues in the Night is a 2007 compilation album of songs recorded by American singer Jo Stafford.
+Blues in the Night is a 2007 compilation album of songs recorded by American singer Jo Stafford.
 This collection, released on the PIO label in the United Kingdom, has 23 tracks.
 It was released on October 30, 2007.

+Her Greatest Hits

-Her Greatest HitsHer Greatest Hits is a 2008 compilation album of songs recorded by American artist Jo Stafford.
+Her Greatest Hits is a 2008 compilation album of songs recorded by American artist Jo Stafford.
 This album, released by JSP on January 8, 2008, features over 100 of Stafford's recordings.

+You Belong to Me

-You Belong to MeYou Belong to Me is a 2008 compilation album of songs by American artist Jo Stafford.
+You Belong to Me is a 2008 compilation album of songs by American artist Jo Stafford.
 Released on the Dynamic label on April 8, 2008, the album features 16 of Stafford's hits.